 — I was supposed to go with my mother to the doctor's this afternoon but her appointment was canceled so I'm off the hook.

 — I'll do the dishes so you're off the hook and can get started on your homework.

 — They didn't have enough evidence to prosecute my brother so he's off the hook.

 — My teacher gave me detention today after school but luckily there was a fire alarm and she let me off the hook.

-- I was supposed to have jury duty all week but I got off the hook after they learned I have a disabled child.
+— I was supposed to have jury duty all week but I'm off the hook after they learned I have a disabled child.

 — Thank goodness I'm off the hook from working tomorrow.
 I asked Jane if she could take over my shift and she agreed.

-- You're off the hook!
-Sandy called to say she's sick so you don't have to go over and clean her house today.
+— You're off the hook!
+Sandy called to say she's sick so you don't have to go over to clean her house today.

 — Are we off the hook or are we still going to your parents' house for dinner on Sunday?